 |1990||Matrix developed for the DNA separation at high resolution by the B.L.
 Karger and his group.|

 |2000- now||Many high resolution electrophoresis methods have developed for both analytical and preparative measures.|

-There are many factors that influence the process of electrophoresis like molecular charge, size, a shape of the biomolecule, the binding affinity of biomolecule etc.
+Many factors influence the process of electrophoresis like molecular charge, size, a shape of the biomolecule, and the binding affinity of biomolecule etc.

 Principle and Mathematics

 It depends upon the Coulomb’s law, which is simply the experience of force by the particles or ions under an electric field for electrophoretic mobility.
 There are two forces Electric force and drag force For the electrophoretic mobility.
 Thus, the electric forces and drag forces aid for the mobility of ions.
 As the electric field is the force per unit charge, so it can be expressed as:

 - F= Force experienced by ion.

 Fe = E X q ………… equation 1

 This kind of force, i.e. Fe, is due to an electric field.

 Fd = f X V ………… equation 2